mattlinares/mattlinares.github.io/_posts/2023-05-20-Testing-a-DAO-for-local-organizing.md

   - Blockchain
 permalink: /test-DAO-for-small-organisations
 ---
 The promise of DAOs for organisations of all sorts remains one of the great hopes of blockchain optimists.
-Cutting out points of centralisation (like having individuals managing the bank account), transparent accounts and voting, and programmable workflows are all part of the allure.
+Cutting out points of centralisation (like individuals who manage the bank account), transparent finances and voting, and programmable workflows are all part of the allure.

-We'll only really know if they can help by trying them out, so I've started experimenting in settings where they might be useful.
+We'll only really know if they can help by trying them out, so I've started experimenting to see where they might be useful.

 Such mini-DAOs let us test examine how they can work to solve a certain problem and also allow an organisation to test how they fit with their work flows.